usgs/wdfn-blog/content/boxplot_defs.md

 Examples with our framework
 ===========================

-Let’s see if it works!
+Let's see if it works!
 Let’s build the last set of example figures using our new function `boxplot_framework`.
-I’m also going to use the ‘cowplot’ package to print them all together.
-I’ll also include the `ggplot_box_legend` which will be described in the next section.
+I'm also going to use the 'cowplot' package to print them all together.
+I'll also include the `ggplot_box_legend` which will be described in the next section.

 ``` r
 legend_plot <- ggplot_box_legend()